iobis/manual/data_format.md

 ##### A special case: habitat types

 Including information on habitats (biological community, biotope, or habitat type) is possible and encouraged with the use of Event Core.
 However, beware the unconstrained nature of the terms `measurementTypeID`, `measurementValueID`, and `measurementUnitID` which can lead to inconsistently documented habitat measurements within the Darwin Core Archive standard.
-To ensure this data is more easily discoverable, understood or usable, refer to [Examples: habitat data](other_data_types.html#habitat-data) and/or [Duncan et al. (2021)](https://emodnet.ec.europa.eu/en/reports?field_emodnet_lot_value[]=seabed_habitats#h3298bcd0a15741a8a0ac1c8b4576f7c5) for use case examples and more details.
+To ensure this data is more easily discoverable, understood or usable, refer to [Examples: habitat data](other_data_types.html#habitat-data) and/or [Duncan et al. (2021)](https://emodnet.ec.europa.eu/en/seabed-habitats-guidance-standard-approach-structuring-classified-habitat-data-using-darwin-core) for use case examples and more details.

 ##### Recommended reading

 * [De Pooter et al. 2017](https://bdj.pensoft.net/articles.php?id=10989).
 Toward a new data standard for combined marine biological and environmental datasets - expanding OBIS beyond species occurrences.
 Biodiversity Data Journal 5: e10989. hdl.handle.net/10.3897/BDJ.5.e10989
-* [Duncan et al. (2021)](https://emodnet.ec.europa.eu/en/reports?field_emodnet_lot_value[]=seabed_habitats#h3298bcd0a15741a8a0ac1c8b4576f7c5).
+* [Duncan et al. (2021)](https://emodnet.ec.europa.eu/en/seabed-habitats-guidance-standard-approach-structuring-classified-habitat-data-using-darwin-core).
 A standard approach to structuring classified habitat data using the Darwin Core Extended Measurement or Fact Extension.
 EMODnet report.
-  *(Note you must refine search to Technical Reports from 2021 to identify Duncan et al.'s report)*